where quantitative methods meet real-world phenomena

 Steven Zhou, PhD

-Assistant Professor of Psychological Sciences
+Assistant Professor of Psychological Science

-Dr. Steven Zhou is an incoming Assistant Professor of Psychological Sciences at Claremont McKenna College, specializing in psychometrics, quantitative methods, leadership, and career development.
+Dr. Steven Zhou is an Assistant Professor of Psychological Science at Claremont McKenna College, specializing in psychometrics, quantitative methods, leadership, and career development.
 His research integrates machine learning, computational modeling, and advanced statistics to improve how we measure and understand human behavior.
 He has published over 20 peer-reviewed articles, secured almost $40k in external research funding, and actively works to bridge the scientist-practitioner gap in organizational psychology.
 Beyond academia, he has experience in HR, data analytics, and leadership development.
 As Director of the STATS Lab, he mentors students in cutting-edge methods, encouraging both rigor and creativity in psychological research.

 welcome to STATS Lab